GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

   * Live event at Muscatatuck Urban Training Center (MUTC) 4-5 calendar days

   * Complete internal documentation/obtain approval after final evaluation: 7-10 days

+  **Questions & Answers**

+  Official responses to questions that have been received will be uploaded to beta.SAM.gov via Special Notice N0016420SNB14.
+View this beta.SAM posting [here](https://beta.sam.gov/opp/779a1cb55ace43ccb18f7bb11d0c8a7b/view?keywords=n0016421SNB14&sort=-relevance&index=opp&is_active=true&page=1).
 prizes: >-
   The total prize purse is currently $250,000, which is expected to be paid out in Phase II.
 The Government reserves the right, in its sole discretion and